How to do business with us

 What's the difference between a tender and a quote?

 They are the same thing.
 A bid or tender for a lower value piece of business is usually called a quote.
 There simpler rules and contracts for quotes, but they are still advertised by the council through the online system and you submit your bids through the same system.
-At Gloucestershire County Council quotes are usually only used for a work with a value below £75,000.

 What are the benefits of working with Gloucestershire County Council?